sanic-org/sanic/docs/sanic/logging.md

 # Logging

 Sanic allows you to do different types of logging (access log, error log) on the requests based on the [python3 logging API](https://docs.python.org/3/howto/logging.html).
-You should have some basic knowledge on python3 logging if you want do create a new configuration.
+You should have some basic knowledge on python3 logging if you want to create a new configuration.

-### Quck Start
+### Quick Start

-A simple example using default setting would be like this:
+A simple example using default settings would be like this:

 ```python
 from sanic import Sanic